michaelivanov1/purchase-order-generator/README.md

 ```
 to run on local:
   run client with ng serve
-  run server by clicking casestudyapplication.java on server and run > run without debugging
+  run server by clicking casestudyapplication.java on server and run > run without debugging in IDE
 ```